lydell/elm-watch/README.md

 - **Maximum speed.** elm-watch tries to do as little as possible besides running `elm make` for you.
 Doing less work is always faster!
 - [**Hot reloading.**](#hot-reloading) elm-watch tries to reimagine the level of quality of hot reloading.
 The goal is to never leave you wondering if it worked at all.
 - **Beautiful colors.** Elm’s error messages are lovely and colorful. elm-watch takes care to preserve them.
-- **Focused output.** elm-watch shows you only what you need, while also letting you know what’s going on at all times!
-A balancing act.
 - **Browser UI.** elm-watch always shows you the latest status in the browser.
 Switching to `--debug` mode – or even `--optimize` mode – is only a click away.
 - **Cache free.** Elm already has a cache – the `elm-stuff/` folder – which is really stable and all you need.
 Famously one of the hardest things in programming, elm-watch has no extra caching to worry about.
 - **Elm centric.** elm-watch puts Elm at the heart.
 Let’s take advantage of Elm’s unique capabilities, like `elm make --output /dev/null` for super fast type checking of apps you’re not currently focusing on!